Wieku/danser-go/README.md

 * [Nightcore - Flower Dance [Amachoco ARX.7] Mandala Mirror Collage](https://youtu.be/HBC89S-UwFc)

 ## How to run it
-You should have go sdk installed.
+You should have [go](https://golang.org/dl/) installed.
 Instead of cloning this repository, in your terminal type:
 ```$xslt
 go get -u github.com/wieku/danser
 ```